+Updated 12/14/14.
 For those who travel, you have most likely experienced your beauty products exploding inside your luggage, getting all over your clothes and other packed items.
 It’s the last thing that anyone wants to deal with when they arrive at their destination.
-Since I travel frequently, both domestically and internationally, and of course never leave home without my array of skin and beauty care products, here are my tips for a leak-proof trip.
+Since I travel frequently, both domestically and internationally, and of course never leave home without my array of skin and beauty care products, here’s what I have found works well for a leak-proof trip.

 Tip #1: Assess what you’ll need.

 There are many things to consider before you travel, including: How long are you traveling for?
 Where are you headed?
 What will the hotel provide?
 What is the climate like?
 Read: What Skin Care Products Should I Take When I Travel?

 Tip #2: Determine what will be packed versus carried on…

 For carry on, the TSA does not allow bottles with liquid larger than 3.4 ounces.
 They only allow all that will fit in one quart-size, clear plastic zip-top bag.
 Of course, if you’re carrying on, then you need to think smart about what the essentials are, since you’ll be limited as to what you can take.
 Refer to Tip #1 above.